DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 ## The experience of the model and tooling
 Overall very pleasant and trouble free, specifically:

-### The Kilo experience
+### The Kilo Code experience
 At home, I mostly use a Mac for developing (approx 90% of my time).
 At work, I'm 100% Windows.
 The reason I mention this is the experience has been different between Window and Mac, even when using Visual Studio Code and Copilot.

-I've used Kilo previously and after this project, I'm starting to favour it over both Cursor and Copilot.
+I've used Kilo Code previously and after this project, I'm starting to favour it over both Cursor and Copilot.
 As Cursor is a fork of Visual Studio code, thanks to Microsoft Licensing agreements, you cannot use C# Dev Kit which prevents debugging.
 C# Dev Kit has to run in native Visual Studio code and not any of the forks.
 This makes Cursor a pain to debug and run your application.
 Another concern I have with Cursor is the extension marketplace not being vetted to the same standards as Microsoft's.
 This incident of a [Cursor IDE Malware Extension Compromise in $500k Crypto Heist](https://snyk.io/blog/cursor-ide-malware-extension-compromise-in-usd500k-crypto-heist/) has me being extra vigilant.

 Copilot (mostly on Windows) randomly stops mid applying mid way through, files are often not saved or get truncated.
 The most annoying thing is on Windows I get files that are "stuck" on Accept/Reject of the change.
 I see on Microsoft's Developer Community feedback forums that I'm not alone with these frustrations.

-Kilo has not yet borked a single apply and always completes its task.
+Kilo Code has not yet borked a single apply and always completes its task.
 Being an extension in native Visual Studio Code makes it seamless to use.
-Kilo might not always complete all tasks but it will explain why and the next steps to continue.
+Kilo Code might not always complete all tasks but it will explain why and the next steps to continue.

 ### The xAI: Grok Code Fast 1 model
 I've used various other models over the last year (OpenAI ChatGPT models, Claude Sonnet 3.5, 3.7 and 4).
 Honestly, xAI: Grok Code Fast 1 is up there in terms of output quality but the most noticeable benefit is the speed.
 It's far quicker than all the modern, larger context models, but maybe not quite as "intelligent"?
 It's hard to quantify the intelligence but it didn't always produce the cleanest or up to date code.